mccoyJosh/ClassInfo/SDEV120/M02/Day2/5_encoding.md

 ![ascii_chart.png](assets/ascii_chart.png)

 With this agreed upon encoding, most computers had supported code to store characters as numbers, and convert them to the correct letter for viewing.

+# Let's do some conversions:

+what is this encoded message: 83 105 76 108 89

+(SiLlY)

+what is this encoded message: 89 65 72 84 90 69 69

+(YAHTZEE)

+what is this message encoded: Cool Dogs

+(67 111 111 108 32 68 111 103 115)

 Now, this was not the ONLY way to encode letters

 ### The Extended Binary Coded Decimal Interchange Code (EBCDIC)